 A regular visitor to Asia, Scaglione has conducted concerts with the Shanghai Symphony, Guangzhou Symphony and China Philharmonic orchestras, and later this season he returns to the Hong Kong Philharmonic for a third consecutive year.

 As Music Director of the Young Musicians Foundation Debut Orchestra of Los Angeles (2008-11), Scaglione was the driving force behind the artistic growth and diversification of the organisation, and founded their educational outreach program ‘360° Music’.
 His eclectic programming included music by Ligeti, Wagner’s Tristan und Isolde – the orchestra's first staged opera in nearly 60 years – and the Los Angeles premiere of John Adams’ Doctor Atomic Symphony.
 Passionate about music education, he has a regular teaching relationship with the Juilliard School.

-Case Scaglione was a student of David Zinman at the American Academy of Conducting at Aspen, where he won the James Conlon Prize, and was Assistant Conductor of the Aspen Music Festival and School.
+Case Scaglione studied under David Zinman at the American Academy of Conducting at Aspen, where he won the James Conlon Prize.
+He was awarded the Aspen Conducting Prize in 2010 and in 2011 received the Conductor's Prize from the Solti Foundation US.
 He was one of three Conducting Fellows at Tanglewood in 2011, chosen by James Levine and Stefan Asbury.
-He received his Bachelor’s Degree from the Cleveland Institute of Music and his postgraduate studies were spent at the Peabody Institute where he studied with Gustav Meier.
+Scaglione received his Bachelor’s Degree from the Cleveland Institute of Music and his postgraduate studies were spent at the Peabody Institute where he studied with Gustav Meier.